 Why Do Marketers Use Last Touch Marketing Attribution?

-With so many flaws apparent in last click attribution efforts, it begs the question - why is this method is still utilized at all?
+With so many flaws apparent in last click attribution efforts, it begs the question - why is this method still utilized at all?
 Typically, last click attribution is the method of choice for organizations that are subject to rigid organizational structures.
-As last click became a dated model, organizations have had difficulty revamping their marketing attribution efforts for three primary reasons:
+As last click became a more dated model, organizations are having difficulty revamping their marketing attribution efforts for three primary reasons:

 Moving away from last click marketing attribution is a significant undertaking, and many organizations don’t know where to start – or even what their ideal method of marketing attribution looks like.